pol-rivero/pol-rivero/README.md

 **Today's tech haiku:**
 ```
-Open-source ideals,
+Open-source whispers,
-Zuckerberg leads the charge forth,
+Zuckerberg calls for a shift,
-Models shared with all.
+Models for the world.
 ```

 Reference: